 The Ndhlovu Group focuses on understanding how immune regulation in the lymph node microenvironment affects HIV-1 persistence in ART treated aviremic patients, with the goal of gaining new insights that can inform novel HIV cure strategies.

 Meet the Team

-Bongiwe Mahlobo received her Master’s from the University of Pretoria.
+Bongiwe Mahlobo received her Master’s from the University of Pretoria and her PhD from UKZN.
 Her primary research focused on the in silico functional characterization of hypothetical proteins.
-Bongiwe's PhD in HIV immunology is focused on understanding the role of follicular CD4+ T cells in lymphoid tissues of early treated HIV-1 infected individuals.
+Bongiwe's PhD in HIV immunology focused on understanding the role of follicular CD4+ T cells in lymphoid tissues of early treated HIV-1 infected individuals.